 What style and design of bowl will maximize your comfort should be a big concern for you.
 A majority of households in many countries use gravity wash down or siphonic style toilets for the money which channelize air in the bowl through the sewage system followed by flushing down the water through the pipe.
 The procedure causes mild noise and leaves almost no room for clogging.

-What Type of Flush to Look for?
+What Type of Flush Are Most Desirable?